CESNET/du-docs/docs/operators/postgres-cnpg.md

     name: [db-name]
 ```

-Replace `[backup-name]` with appropriate name of the resource (must be unique within a namespace), and `[db-name]` with the name of the database cluster from the main manifest, these two names must match.
+Replace `[backup-name]` with the appropriate name of the resource (must be unique within a namespace), and `[db-name]` with the name of the database cluster from the main manifest, these two names must match.
 E.g., cluster manifest beginning with:
 ```yaml
 apiVersion: postgresql.cnpg.io/v1
 kind: Cluster